If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 uk: Вишково, Вишкове ru: Вышково

-1112 Вышково / Vyškovo 1112 Вышково / Vyškovo Вишково (Vyškovo) (Hungarian name: Visk; previous Ukrainian spelling: Вишкове/Vyškove) is situated on the left bank of the river Tisa close to the border to Romania, in the Hust district of the Transcarpathia province of western Ukraine.
+1112 Вышково / Vyškovo 1112 Вышково / Vyškovo Вишково (Vyškovo) (Hungarian name: Visk; previous Ukrainian spelling: Вишкове/Vyškove) is situated on the left bank of the river Tisa close to the border to Romania, in the Hust district of the Transcarpathia province of western Ukraine, about 107 km southeast of the regional capital, Ужгород (Užhorod).

 For centuries the town's history was connected with that of the Kingdom of Hungary.
 The place was founded around 1200 as a centre for mining and forestry in the Carpathian mountains of the Máramaros district.
 The earliest written mention to Vyškovo dates from 1271.
 In 1270 Visk obtained the status of a Hungarian Crown town.
 After World War I and the Treaty of Paris/Trianon (1921), the town became part of the Czechoslovakia (Carpatho-Russia).
 In 1939 the Carpatho-Ukraine was occupied by Hungary, and after World War II it became part of the USSR (Ukrainian SSR).
 Today, the region is part of the Transcarpathia region of Ukraine.

-The spa and summer resort Замковая гора (Zamkovaja gora) (Hungarian: Visk-várhegy) [left] is situated at an altitude of 400 m.
-Both the Ukrainian name Zamkovaja gora and the Hungarian name várhegy mean 'castle hill' as it was the place where in 1281 Vyškovo castle was built.
+The spa and summer resort Замковая гора (Zamkovaja gora) (Hungarian: Visk-várhegy) [left] is situated at an elevation of 400 m.
+Both the Ukrainian name Zamkovaja gora and the Hungarian name várhegy mean 'castle hill' as it was the place where in 1281 Vyškovo castle had been sbuilt.

 [scale]